christran85-cyber/enterprise-security-operations-lab/README.md

 X-Recruiting: /#/jobs
 ```

-Connectivity was then tested from SOC-Kali.
+Connectivity was also tested from SOC-Kali.

 ```bash
 curl -I http://10.50.20.100:3000